The Cosmic-ray Knee as a Local Signature of Nearby PeVatrons: PeV particles in the Galaxy: islands in the cosmic-ray sea

 Overall the results suggest that the knee may be a local effect, indicating that we reside in a cosmic-ray island rather than a cosmic-ray sea, if recent active sources are located nearby.
 The relative contribution from an individual source is enhanced when the PeVatron population is sparse.

-We have assumed a constant source lifetime of 100~kyr, which lies between the characteristic ages of several relevant source classes such as supernova remnants ($\sim 10-100$~kyr; \citealp{2005JPhG...31R..95H}), microquasar jets (tens to hundreds of kyr; \citealp{2005Natur.436..819G,2011MNRAS.414.2838G}), and star-forming episodes ($\leq1$~Myr to tens of Myr; \citealp{2005ApJ...630..250K}).
-We show the effects of source lifetime in Appendix~\ref{appendix:sourceLifetime}.
-In general, a longer source lifetime would lead to a smoother cosmic-ray density and lower single-source contribution, as the source activity would be more uniformly distributed in time.
-Conversely, a shorter source lifetime would result in a less smooth density and a larger contribution from individual sources, especially when the source birth rate is low.
+We have assumed a constant source duration of 100~kyr, which lies between the characteristic lifetimes of several relevant source classes such as supernova remnants ($\sim 10-100$~kyr; \citealp{2005JPhG...31R..95H}), microquasar jets (tens to hundreds of kyr; \citealp{2005Natur.436..819G,2011MNRAS.414.2838G}), and star-forming episodes ($\leq1$~Myr to tens of Myr; \citealp{2005ApJ...630..250K}).
+We show the effects of source duration in Appendix~\ref{appendix:sourceLifetime}.
+In general, a longer source duration would lead to a smoother cosmic-ray density and lower single-source contribution, as the source activity would be more uniformly distributed in time.
+Conversely, a shorter source duration would result in a less smooth density and a larger contribution from individual sources, especially when the source birth rate is low.